YottaDB/YDBDoc/ProgGuide/commands.rst

 ZMESSAGE can be used as a tool to simulate an error condition.
 The additional expressions specified after a colon ":" are the ordered context substitutions for the given exception condition.
 For example, if the message associated with the condition contains a substitution directive, passing a string as an additional expression causes the string to be inserted in the message text dat the point of the corresponding substitution directive.

-ZMESSAGE transforms two sets of error messages into SPCLZMSG errors:
+ZMESSAGE transforms two sets of error messages into `SPCLZMSG <../MessageRecovery/errors.html#spclzmsg>`_ errors:

 * The internal error messages which should not be user visible.
 * The error messages which are expected to be driven when their corresponding internal state is available.
-The list of such errors is as follows: CTRLY, CTRLC, CTRAP, JOBINTRRQST, JOBINTRRETHROW, REPEATERROR, STACKCRIT, SPCLZMSG, TPRETRY, UNSOLCNTERR.
+The list of such errors is as follows: CTRLC, CTRAP, JOBINTRRQST, JOBINTRRETHROW, REPEATERROR, STACKCRIT, SPCLZMSG, TPRETRY, UNSOLCNTERR.
 * ZMESSAGE is conceptually similar to SET $ECODE=",<expr>,".

 +++++++++++++++++++++++++++++